-- Certain financial assets and liabilities measured at fair value (refer accounting policy regarding financial instruments), and - Defined benefits plan - plan assets measured at fair value
+- Certain financial assets and liabilities measured at fair value (refer accounting policy regarding financial instruments), and - Defined benefits plan - plan assets measured at fair value a) Amended standards

 The financial statements are presented in Indian Rupees "INR" or "Rs." and all values are stated as INR millions, except when otherwise indicated.